Lanrey-waju/lite-lookup/README.md

 - Python 3.8 or higher
 - Redis server installed and running
-- Groq LLM API access — Register and your free API key at [Groq](https://console.groq.com/keys)
+- Groq LLM API access — You will need to store a valid Groq API Key as a secret.
+You can generate one for free [here](https://console.groq.com/keys).

 ### Setup